stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-09-newport-pleasure-breakers.md

 Once we got back to our hotel, we walked to the marina to see some birds, flowers, and the *Lobster Shack*.
 We didn't eat at the *Lobster Sack*, but did find lobster rolls at another restaurant in Newport.

 The seagulls were surprisingly large compared to what we see at the beaches in Florida.
 There isn't anything in this picture to give a reference for the size of this seagull.
-Just imagine that the post in the picture the seagull is standing on is as big as the moon.
+Just imagine that the post in the picture the seagull is standing on is as big as an elephant - a small elephant.

 ![Seagull]({{ site.pics_url }}20240724_210959.jpg)